provegard/ScAirPnp/README.md

 AirPnp was originally written in Python, but I failed to find any robust, up-to-date Python media server with a decent programmatic interface, so I decided to go for Scala and PS3 Media Server instead.

+**Note**: I'm in the process of migrating the Python code from old AirPnp into this repository, converting it into Scala.
+Thus, the code you see here is not read yet.

 ## Building

+TBD

 ## Installing

+TBD

 ## License